 Toddler travel essentials for a fuss-free trip

-To improve your chances of having a successful trip, you need to be prepared with a few toddler travel essentials.
+To improve your chances of having a successful trip, you need to be prepared with a few toddler travel gear.

 I can’t promise every trip with a toddler will be a roaring success.
-Actually, I can almost guarantee that something will go wrong on every trip.
+Actually, I can almost guarantee that something will go wrong on every one of them.
 However, by being prepared, you can keep these mishaps from ruining the fun.

-From for road trips to airplane flights, take a look at my list of toddler travel essentials:
+From road trips to airplane flights, take a look at my list of toddler travel essentials:

 1. “Backpack” diaper bag